giacomoverh/Project/README.md

-Data Science Final Project - KSchool 2015-2016
+Data Science Final Project - KSchool 2015-2016 - Giacomo Verh

 Humble and not particularly successful attempt to develop a data science project from the preliminary analysis of data to the definition of a prediction model.